b06901038/b06901038/README.md

 ### What is this account?

 This account is for things I don't want to put on my main account.
 These are projects that I started but don't think are good enough.
+Perhaps this account should be renamed **rentruewang-archive**?

 ### Why is this account here then?